ctn-waterloo/website/ctn_waterloo/content/courses/cogsci-300/cogsci-300-final-essay-topics.md

 1. Grief and anger in dogs, humans, and machines
 2. Human and super-human intelligence are likely to be achieved and difficult to prevent.
+3. Heirarchy in humans, chimps, and machines.
+4. Number sense and mathematical ability in humans, animals, and machines.